russellporter/openskidata-processor/README.md

 ## Installation

-Install Docker
+1) Install Docker

-`npm install`
+2) `npm install`

 ## Usage

-### Produce GeoJSON files

-`npm run download-and-prepare`

-To download only a specific area, specify a GeoJSON format bounding box in an environment variable: `BBOX="[8.593668937683105, 46.63066709037708, 8.61976146697998, 46.64740340708274]"`

-If you want to use already downloaded input data:
-`npm run prepare-geojson`

-### Produce Mapbox Tiles & GeoJSON files

 `./run.sh`

-This uses Docker to provide ski area assignment & statistics as well.
+To download data for only a specific area, specify a GeoJSON format bounding box in an environment variable: `BBOX="[8.593668937683105, 46.63066709037708, 8.61976146697998, 46.64740340708274]"`

+The output is placed in several `geojson` and `mbtiles` files within the `data` folder.

+### Advanced

+For quick development iterations, `./run.sh prepare-geojson` uses the previously downloaded data.

 ## Optional Features

-### Ski area assignment & statistics

-Lifts & runs will be assigned to Skimap.org ski areas, or a new ski area will be generated if nothing exists on Skimap.org

-Requires ArangoDB instance, the endpoint can be configured by setting `CLUSTERING_ARANGODB_URL`.

 ### Elevation data